Top 7 Enterprise App Development Platforms For Teams in 2026

 Here are my specific recommendations:

 • Choose Superblocks if you have a long backlog of internal tool requests and want to give domain experts development access while keeping IT's guardrails in place.
-It’s also a strong fit if you have data residency requirements.
-The hybrid model keeps your data in-network while you manage users and apps through Superblocks Cloud.

 • Choose ToolJet if you specifically want an open-source solution you can self-host.
 Just know it'll cost more.
 Pricing runs higher than many competitors, and self-hosting means extra infrastructure and DevOps work.